wbamberg/library-detector-sdk/README.md

 }
 </code></pre>

-In the event listener for this message I initially tried to display the panel: that preserves the original UI in which the library information is shown on mouseover.
+In the event listener for this message I initially tried to display the panel by calling `panel.show`: that preserves the original UI in which the library information is shown on mouseover.
 But if I do that, I can't anchor the panel to the widget and it appears in the middle of the browser window.
 So I have to use the panel that belongs to the widget and is shown on click.
 So now, in the event listener I'll just update the panel's content.

 Finally, I needed another content script to update the panel's content with the library information: